Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 With everything accurately logged and well organized in an SRM, your teams are always prepared to step in during an absence.

-Consider the example above about the unavailable team member who was the main contact for a key stakeholder.
-If there’s an important meeting with that key stakeholder coming up, you’ll need to move quickly as a misstep during that meeting can negatively impact the relationship.
+Consider the example above about the unavailable team member who was the primary contact for a key stakeholder.
+If there's an important meeting with that key stakeholder, you'll need to move quickly, as a misstep during that meeting can negatively impact the relationship.

-Remember the quote that says, “Trust takes years to build, seconds to break, and forever to repair.”
-You don’t want mishandled information or data gaps to be the reason you lose the trust of a high influence stakeholder.
+Remember the quote, "Trust takes years to build, seconds to break, and forever to repair."
+You want to avoid mishandled information or data gaps, so you lose a high-influence stakeholder's trust.

-An SRM can help you prepare for an important stakeholder meeting when the main contact is away
+An SRM can help you prepare for a vital stakeholder meeting when the primary contact is away.

-By investing in an SRM early on, you’ll have all your stakeholder data well organized and accessible.
-So, when your team member tells you they can’t make that stakeholder meeting that’s right around the corner, you can easily fill the role and be prepared.
+Investing in an SRM early on will make all your stakeholder data well-organized and accessible.
+So, when your team member tells you they can't make that stakeholder meeting right around the corner, you can quickly fill the role and be prepared.

-With an SRM like Jambo, anyone on your team (who has been given access to the SRM) can quickly click into that key stakeholder’s profile to access everything that’s been logged about them.
-Every communication, issue, commitment etc., is all there and available, so you can pick up right where things left off.
+With an SRM like Jambo, anyone on your team (who has been given access to the SRM) can quickly click into that key stakeholder's profile to access everything logged about them.
+Every communication, issue, commitment, etc., is available so you can pick up where things are left off.

 What if you built the stakeholder relationship over many years and across several projects, and now it’s at risk because your team member is away?